The Fascinating World of Crested Woodland Birds: Nature’s Crowned Beauties

 The Crested Pigeon is a medium-sized bird easily recognized by its long, slender crest of black feathers.
 Native to the open woodlands, parks, and urban areas of Australia, the Crested Pigeon is a familiar sight across the country.
 Its soft grey body, with hints of pink and green on its wings, creates a striking appearance.
 The bold red-orange eyes add to its distinctive look.

-This bird spends much of its time on the ground, where it forages for seeds, grains, and small insects.
-When disturbed, the Crested Pigeon flies away quickly, creating a high-pitched whistling sound with its wings.
+This bird spends much of its time on the ground, foraging for seeds, grains, and small insects.
+The Crested Pigeon flies away quickly when disturbed, creating a high-pitched whistling sound with its wings.
 It’s often seen in pairs or small groups, calmly moving through open spaces.

 The Crested Pigeon prefers open habitats with scattered trees and shrubs.
 It nests in simple twig structures in trees, and both parents help raise the chicks.
 Widely spread across Australia, this bird is a common and much-loved resident, particularly in cities and rural areas.